Intensity-Modulated Radiotherapy: Central Nervous System Tumors

-Radiation therapy is an integral component in the treatment of many brain tumors, both benign and malignant.
-Intensity -modulated radiation therapy (IMRT) has been proposed as a method of radiation therapy that allows adequate radiation therapy to the tumor while minimizing the radiation dose to surrounding normal tissues and critical structures.
+Radiotherapy (RT) is an integral component in the treatment of many brain tumors, both benign and malignant.
+Intensity -modulated radiotherapy (IMRT) has been proposed as a method of RT that allows adequate RT to the tumor while minimizing the radiation dose to surrounding normal tissues and critical structures.

 The standard approach to the treatment of brain tumors depends on the type and location of tumor.
-For glioblastoma multiforme (GBM), a malignant high-grade tumor, treatment is multimodal, with surgical resection followed by adjuvant radiation therapy and chemotherapy.
+For glioblastoma multiforme, a malignant high-grade tumor, treatment is multimodal, with surgical resection followed by adjuvant RT and chemotherapy.
 (1)

 For benign and low-grade brain tumors, gross total resection remains the primary goal.
-However, radiation therapy may be used in selected cases.
-Some examples are when total resection is not possible, when a more conservative surgical approach may be necessary to achieve long-term treatment goals, and with atypical tumors that may need radiotherapy even after gross total resection to reduce the risk of local recurrence.
-Therefore, radiation therapy, either definitive or in the postoperative adjuvant setting, remains an integral component in the management of residual, recurrent, and/or progressive benign and low-grade brain tumors for maximizing local control.
+However, RT may be used in selected cases.
+Some examples are when total resection is not possible, when a more conservative surgical approach may be necessary to achieve long-term treatment goals, and with atypical tumors that may need RT even after gross total resection to reduce the risk of local recurrence.
+Therefore, RT, either definitive or in the postoperative adjuvant setting, remains an integral component in the management of residual, recurrent, and/or progressive benign and low-grade brain tumors for maximizing local control.
 (2)

 Brain metastases occur in up to 40% of adults with cancer and can shorten survival and detract from quality of life.
 Many patients who develop brain metastases will eventually die of progressive intracranial disease.
 Among patients with good performance status, controlled extracranial disease, favorable prognostic features, and a solitary brain metastasis, randomized studies have shown that surgical excision followed by whole brain radiotherapy (WBRT) prolongs survival.
 (3) Stereotactic radiosurgery (SRS) may be able to replace surgery in certain circumstances, delivering obliteratively high single doses to discrete metastases.
 (3) For bulky cerebral metastases, level one evidence has also shown that delivering a higher radiation dose with an SRS boost is beneficial in addition to standard WBRT.
 The use of a concomitant boost with IMRT during WBRT has been attempted to improve overall local tumor control without the use of SRS to avoid additional planned radiation after WBRT (“Phase II” or SRS) and its additional labor and expense.
 (3)

-Conventional external -beam radiation therapy.
-Over the past several decades, methods to plan and deliver radiation therapy have evolved in ways that permit more precise targeting of tumors with complex geometries.
+Over the past several decades, methods to plan and deliver RT have evolved in ways that permit more precise targeting of tumors with complex geometries.
 Most early trials used 2-dimensional treatment planning based on flat images and radiation beams with cross-sections of uniform intensity that were sequentially aimed at the tumor along 2 or 3 intersecting axes.
-Collectively, these methods are termed “conventional external -beam radiation therapy.”
+Collectively, these methods are termed “conventional external beam RT.”

-3-dimensional conformal radiation therapy (3D-CRT).
 Treatment planning evolved by using 3-dimensional images, usually from computed tomography (CT) scans, to delineate the boundaries of the tumor and discriminate tumor tissue from adjacent normal tissue and nearby organs at risk for radiation damage.
 Computer algorithms were developed to estimate cumulative radiation dose delivered to each volume of interest by summing the contribution from each shaped beam.
 Methods also were developed to position the patient and the radiation portal reproducibly for each fraction and immobilize the patient, thus maintaining consistent beam axes across treatment sessions.
-Collectively, these methods are termed 3-dimensional conformal radiation therapy (3D-CRT).
+Collectively, these methods are termed 3-dimensional conformal radiotherapy (3D-CRT).